department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 ### Make sure one of these describes you:
 - A service member on active duty, **or**
 - A Veteran who didn't receive a dishonorable discharge when you separated from the military, **or**
-- The spouse or dependent child of a servicevmember or Veteran, even if the service member or Veteran has already passed away, **or**
+- The spouse or dependent child of a service member or Veteran, even if the service member or Veteran has already passed away, **or**
-- In some cases, the adult dependent child of a servicevmember or Veteran (if you aren’t married)
+- In some cases, the adult dependent child of a service member or Veteran (if you aren’t married)

 </li>